institutedata/capstone-NiKi0706/Documents/README/BusinessContext.md

 ## User Needs
 1. Our users are women who value their privacy and are looking for reliable fitness advice tailored to their needs.
 2. They need a platform that provides diverse content - from workout routines and nutritional advice to wellness tips.
+3. Platform that provides community support for fitness for women.
-3. They also need the assurance that their activities on the app are not being tracked or used without their consent.
+4. They also need the assurance that their activities on the app are not being tracked or used without their consent.
-4. Our app is designed to meet these needs by offering a wide range of content.
+5. Our app is designed to meet these needs by offering a wide range of content.